 Asian shares mixed on weak China data, worries over pandemic

-TOKYO -- Asian shares were mixed on Friday as investors studied fresh data out of China showing that its recovery remains subdued.
+TOKYO -- Asian shares were mostly higher in cautious trading Friday as investors studied fresh data out of China showing that its recovery remains subdued.

-Shares rose in Japan and Australia, but fell in Hong Kong, South Korea and Shanghai.

-China said Friday that its factory output rose 4.8% from a year earlier in July, on a par with June's increase.
+China reported factory output rose 4.8% from a year earlier in July, on a par with June's increase.
 Retail sales fell 1.1%, as consumers remain cautious.

+Malaysia reported, meanwhile, that its economy contracted at a real annual rate of 16.5% in April-June, its worst downturn on record.
+The Malaysian central bank forecast that the economy will return to growth in 2021.

 Widespread worries persist about a second, or third, surge in coronavirus cases in many places.
 Another afternoon fade for stocks left most benchmarks on Wall Street lower.